anywhichway/reasondb/static/markdown/tutorials/cursors.md

 	await sample = cursor.random(2);
 	console.log(sample); // will be an array with 2 elements

-	// you can even sample based on numeric properties
+	// you can sample based on numeric properties
 	// use a margin of error of 50% at a confidence interval of .999 await sample = cursor.sample({me:.5,ci:999,key:"age"});
 	console.log(sample); // will be an array with 2 elements